ROLES AND TASKS OF THE KINGDOM OF GOD

 We of today are approaching the sixth set of two witnesses.
 They are the Lord Jesus and His saints.
 They will tell us of the approach of the Kingdom of God.

-The sixth set of two witnesses, those described in the eleventh chapter of the Book of Revelation, shall announce the Gospel of the coming of God’s Kingdom to the earth.
+The sixth set of two witnesses, those described in Revelation chapter 11, shall announce the Gospel of the coming of God’s Kingdom to the earth.

 And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come.
 (Matthew 24:14)

 We must make straight the way of the Lord.
-That which is exalted must be brought down.
+What is exalted must be brought down.
 The valleys must be elevated.
 The rough places must be smoothed over, and the crooked way straightened out.

 When this final witness to every nation has been given, the anointing will be lifted.
 The love of the majority of people who received Christ during this “latter rain” of the Spirit will grow cold because of the abundance of sin in the world.
 This is the second half of Daniel’s seventieth week.
 It shall conclude with the carrying up to Christ of those who bore the witness, the blowing of the seventh and last trumpet, and the coming of the Kingdom of God to the earth.

-This is why, in the twenty-fifth chapter of the Book of Matthew, Christ told the people of the nations that what they did to His brothers, they did to Him.
+This is why, in Matthew chapter 25, Christ told the people of the nations that what they did to His brothers, they did to Him.

 Awesome days are ahead of us.
-The pouring out of the spring rain, resulting finally in the powerful witness of Christ in the members of His Body who have been prepared to participate in the testimony.
+The pouring out of the spring rain will have its final result in the powerful witness of Christ in the members of His Body who have been prepared to participate in the testimony.

 I was given a reed like a measuring rod and was told, “Go and measure the temple of God and the altar, and count the worshipers there.”
 (Revelation 11:1)